Lead Testing in Schools and Child Care Programs Drinking Water Grant

 - Receive sampling results and communications packet

-Interactive Tool and Facility Survey
+Online Facility Survey

 DHEC has developed an interactive tool to allow schools and child care facilities to enroll in the program.
 The tool also includes a geographic map that showcases WIIN Grant lead data results as they become available.
-Click here to access the interactive tool and facility survey.

 The EPA determined program lead remediation level in drinking water samples is 0.015 milligrams per liter (mg/L), or 15 parts per billion (ppb).
 When a lead sample is detected at or above this level, we encourage schools and facilities to take immediate steps to address the source of lead to protect children and staff.